Virumbugiren: Production

-Release
+Reception

 The film won critical acclaim upon release, with The Hindu describing it as a "welcome change".
 Sify.com praised the film labelling that "Prashanth is top class", "Sneha steals some of the scenes with a larkish spontaneity and vivacity", while that director Susi Ganesan who has written the story and screenplay has done a neat job."
 A critic from Nowrunning.com wrote that "Prashanth excels in his potr [sic] and Sneha's performance in her first official film is commendable", adding that "as the tough father, Nasser has come up with a strong performance".
-The satellite rights of the film were sold to Jaya TV.
+Visual Dasan of Kalki wrote Susi Ganesan is a young director who needs to be nurtured, who not only tells the story of a village love in a different context but against the forces that dictate the villagers.
+Chennai Online wrote "The scripting and narration move smoothly, and the director has tried to infuse some realism within the framework of commercial cinema. [..]
+It is only towards the end that the director brings in some distraction in the form of a couple of dance numbers thrust forcibly into the narration".
+Deccan Herald wrote "A love story with a simple narrative, hummable songs, great script and fine performance by the lead characters.
+Director Susi Ganesan, has worked hard by extracting brilliant performance from Nasser, Prasanth and Sneha.
+Based on the popular series, ‘Vakkappatta Bhoomi’, which Susi wrote for Tamil daily ‘Dinamani Kathir’, the film has a rural touch and the script is handled well".

 The film went on to gain success before release in 2001, by winning four Tamil Nadu State Film Awards including Best Film and Best Director for Susi Ganesan.
 Sneha also won the Best Actress award for her work in the film alongside Aanandham and Punnagai Desam, while Easwari Rao scooped the Best Supporting Actress award.

 In 2004, Susi Ganesan came together with Prashanth again for a project titled Sakkarai, though the film was shelved after a single schedule.
 Positive commentary about the lead pair also prompted Prashanth to sign Sneha to feature in his 2005 film Aayudham.

 Soundtrack

 The soundtrack of the film was composed by Deva and lyrics were written by Vairamuthu.
+Chennai Online wrote "This is a surefire winner for Deva.
+He is in his elements in this album and does what he knows best - composing down to earth 'gaana' songs and easy hummable tunes."